One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: Private foundations are subject to a tax on business holdings in excess of, in general, 20 percent of voting stock.
 In certain situations, private foundations and disqualified persons may hold a maximum of 35 percent of a company’s voting stock.
 Currently, voting stock that is repurchased by a company can result in the foundation having an excess business holding, even if the foundation did not acquire any additional stock.

-- What’s in the House-passed version: This provision allows certain voting stock repurchased by a business enterprise to be considered as outstanding stock when calculating a private foundation’s present and permitted holdings in the business enterprise under the excess business holdings rule.
+- What’s in the House-passed version: Section 112023 allows certain voting stock repurchased by a business enterprise to be considered as outstanding stock when calculating a private foundation’s present and permitted holdings in the business enterprise under the excess business holdings rule.

-- Estimated cost: JCT estimates this will have a negligible revenue effect.
+- Estimated cost: JCT estimates the House provision would have a negligible revenue effect.

 - Impact on philanthropy: This provision provides a narrow exception to the private foundation excess business holdings rules.